 - We may even re-use our password by simply adding a number to the end, for example password1, password2, etc (hands up, who’s done that?!).
 Doing this has very little benefit.

 If you can change your passwords regularly without reducing their strength then definitely do so.
-But regardless of whether you do or not, we strongly recommend that everyone applies "2 Step Verification (2SV)" where you can - this is a great way to stop unauthorised account access should anyone get hold of your password.
+But regardless of whether you do or not, we strongly recommend that everyone applies "2 Factor Authentication (2FA)" where you can - this is a great way to stop unauthorised account access should anyone get hold of your password.

 What else can I do?

 Even if you look after your passwords they can still sometimes be stolen (see our page on how criminals get our passwords).
-It's for this reason that we recommend setting up two-step verification (2SV) on your accounts.
+It's for this reason that we recommend setting up Two Factor Authentication (2FA) on your accounts.

 Some websites streamline this process to make it easier, such as by only requiring this code if you're logging in from a new computer.
 Check it out and set it up today!